-Version Author Approved by Approval Date Sections Modified 2.13.4 - exemption from scholar role activities 2.8 Education unit EEMC As part of the 2024 update Throughout document - updated the title of the document from 'ANZCA Handbook for Training' to 'ANZCA Anaesthesia Training Program Handbook.'Inclusion of section 1.6.7 Change to section 2.14.2 - information relating to passing the final examination Changes to sections 2.14.6 and 2.14.7 - clarification around how PEx and Fex results are released.
-Change to section 2.14.5 to align with updates to the Special Consideration Policy.
+Version Author Approved by Approval Date Sections Modified Change to section 2.14.5 to align with updates to the Special Consideration Policy.
 Change to section 3.7 to align with updates to the Reconsideration, Review and Appeals Policy.
-Changes made throughout document to: capture the introduction of the MQC assessment, SES and PCIA, and remove reference to the IAAC 2.9 2-12-24 Addition of section 4.10 Patient clinical interaction assessment lead
+Changes made throughout document to: capture the introduction of the MQC assessment, SES and PCIA, and remove reference to the IAAC 2.9 2-12-24 Addition of section 4.10 Patient clinical interaction assessment lead 2.10 Education team EEMC 13-04-25 Changes to section 2.14.6: Examination results - updates to the notification process for exam results Changes to section 2.14.7: Remediation interviews - update to reflect changes to Reg 37 regarding remediation interviews: replaced 'required' with 'advised'.